opendilab/LightZero/README.md

 English | [简体中文](https://github.com/opendilab/LightZero/blob/main/README.zh.md)

 ## Overview

-> LightZero is a lightweight, efficient, and easy-to-understand open-source algorithm toolkits that combines Monte Carlo Tree Search (MCTS) and Reinforcement Learning (RL).
+**LightZero** is an open-source algorithm tollkits that combines Monte Carlo Tree Search (MCTS) and Reinforcement Learning (RL).
+It provides support for a range of MCTS-based RL algorithms with following advantages:
+- Lightweight.
+- Efficient.
+- Easy-to-understand.

+For further details, please refer to [Features](#features).

+**LightZero** aims to **promote the standardization and acceleration of MCTS algorithm families**.
+A performance comparison of all implemented algorithms under a unified framework is presented in the [Benchmark](#benchmark).

 ### Outline